online store

 • Workers should be consulted when carrying out the assessment

-Reasonable Accommodation for Standing Desks
+Reasonable Accommodation For Standing Desks

 “Reasonable accommodation” means change within a workplace that enables an employee to effectively do his or her job despite having a disability.